-Dairy cattle in the U.S. Virgin Islands are exposed to heat stress throughout most of the year which results in low fertility and decreased milk production.
+Dairy cattle in the southeast U.S. are exposed to heat stress throughout much of the year which results in low fertility and decreased milk production.
 This project will evaluate the impact of coat color on heat stress in dairy cattle as part of a multistate research project.
-Digital images of dairy cows will be analyzed for percentage of black hair coat and this information will be used by collaborators in studies on heat stress effects on reproduction, milk production and nutrition of dairy cattle in the south east U.S., Puerto Rico and the U.S.V.I.
+Digital images of dairy cows will be analyzed for percentage of black hair coat and this information will be used by collaborators in studies on heat stress effects on reproduction, milk production and nutrition of dairy cattle in the southeast U.S. and Puerto Rico